pfultz2/Pythy/README.md

 template<class T0, class T1>
 auto min(T0 x, T1 x) RETURNS((*min_t<T0, T1>::f)(x, y))
 ```
 It appears that we are derefencing a null pointer.
-Remember in C++ when dereferencing a null pointer, undefined behavior occurs when there is an rvalue-to-lvalue conversion.
+Remember in C++ when dereferencing a null pointer, undefined behavior occurs when there is an lvalue-to-rvalue conversion.
 However, since a non-capturing lambda closure is almost always implemented as an object with no members, undefined behavior never occurs, since it won't access any of its members.
 Its highly unlikely that a non-capturing lambda closure could be implemented another way since it must be convertible to a function pointer.
-But perhaps not?
+But the library does statically assert that the closure object is empty to avoid any possible undefined behavior.

 Requirements
 ------------

 This requires a compiler that supports `auto`, `constexpr` and lambdas.
 It also relies on boost.
 For some compilers the `-DBOOST_PP_VARIADICS=1` must be passed into the compiler.